 12. Aubrey Marcus Podcast

 Aubrey Marcus is a modern philosopher who asks the important, difficult questions, like how do we find our purpose in life, how do we wake up to who we truly are, and how do we become better human beings?

 Marcus is the founder and CEO of Onnit, a lifestyle brand that is based on a philosophy called Total Human Optimization.
 He is also a New York Times bestselling author and a MAPS.org and Heffter Institute organizer.

 13. Making Sense

-In this podcast, Sam Harris explores significant questions people ask about the human mind, society, and current events.
+In Making Sense, Sam Harris explores significant questions people ask about the human mind, society, and current events.
 For instance, a recent episode with Paul Bloom examines the tragic death of basketball legend Kobe Bryant.
 They also discuss moral responsibility.

 Sam Harris is widely known for books such as “The End of Faith” and “Letter to a Christian Nation.”
 He focuses on neuroscience, moral philosophy, religion, rationality, and meditation in his works.
 He has a degree in philosophy from Stanford University.

-Jack Russell Weinstein is the man behind this philosophy podcast.
+Jack Russell Weinstein is the man behind the WHY?
+Philosophical Discussions About Everyday Life podcast.
 He is an American philosopher who specializes in political philosophy, the history of philosophy, and contemporary liberal theory.
 He currently serves as a professor at the University of Dakota.